UVVM/UVVM_Light/README.md

 ## Compilation
-Compiling UVVM Light can be done by using the compile.do script, located in the repository root folder.
+Compiling UVVM Light can be done by calling the script/compile.do script from the /sim folder:
+'''sh
+$sim/ vsim -c -do ../script/compile.do
+'''

+or from Modelsim terminal:
+'''sh
+do ../script/compile.do
+'''

 # Demo
 A simple demonstration testbench is provided along with UVVM Light and is located in the /sim folder.
-Note that libray uvvm_util has to be compiled to the /sim folder prior to running the testbench (see Compilation section above).

 Steps to run demo:
-1. Run compile.do in repository root folder
-2. Run compile_and_run_demo.do / run_demo.bat / run_demo.sh in /sim folder
+1.Run compile_and_run_demo.do / run_demo.bat / run_demo.sh in /sim folder